-GST compliance in NetSuite requires the India Localisation SuiteApp.
+GST e-invoicing in Zoho Books compliance in NetSuite requires the India Localisation SuiteApp.
 This module adds GSTIN management, HSN/SAC codes, GST tax calculations, E-Invoicing, E-Way Bill generation, and return data export to NetSuite’s core financial module.
 Here is how to set it up.

 Go to Customization > SuiteBundler > Search & Install Bundles and search for “India Localisation” or the bundle ID provided by Oracle.
 Install the bundle, which adds India-specific fields, tax codes, and transaction forms to your NetSuite instance.